armijnhemel/binaryanalysis-ng/maintenance/yara/README.md

 are strings, and function names and variable names cannot be used (as they are not present).

-Because all of the dependencies are included it means that not just the strings of the program, but also its dependencies are included.
-This makes strings extracted from a statically linked ELF binary not good for fingerprinting only the program.
-They are only useful if trying to match exactly the combination of program and dependencies that is used.
+Because all of the dependencies are included in the same binary it means that not just the strings of the program, but also its dependencies are extracted by BANG.
+This makes strings extracted from a statically linked ELF binary not suitable if the goal is to only fingerprint only the program.
+They are only useful if trying to match the combination of program and dependencies that is used.

 ### Android Dex files